 - 1. Applicants must meet the general requirements for admission to the College and apply for admission as stated in the College catalog. - 2.
-Complete the placement exam, or submit ACT/SAT scores. - 3.
-Complete all required basic (0700) level remedial/developmental courses or be exempt from these courses before submission of application.
-(Note: Pending approval of the Tennessee Board of Regents.) - 4.
-All applicants must submit a completed application to the program director between January 1 and March 1. - 5.
+Demonstrate basic reading, writing, and math competencies by appropriate scores on ACT, SAT or college placement test or successful completion of remedial (0700 level) courses.
+This requirement may also be demonstrated by successful completion of developmental (0800 level) or college-level English and Mathematics courses. - 3.
+All applicants must submit a completed application to the program director between January 1 and March 1. - 4.
 Applicants must submit two letters of recommendation.
 One letter should be from the current employer.
 The second letter should be a character reference.
-Two letters of character reference may be used if currently unemployed. - 6.
-Prior to admission, all applicants will take a Basic EMT examination. - 7.
+Two letters of character reference may be used if currently unemployed. - Prior to admission, all applicants will take a Basic EMT examination. - 6.
 Applicants must complete a psychological profile or personality index.
 A fee will be assessed for this testing.
-Arrangements for this test must be made through the program director. - 8.
-Applicants must demonstrate the ability to lift a stretcher of the appropriate weight limit into an ambulance and obtain an accurate set of vital signs on a simulated patient. - 9.
-Applicants will be interviewed by the EMT-Paramedic Program's selection committee. - 10.
+Arrangements for this test must be made through the program director. - 7.
+Applicants must demonstrate the ability to lift a stretcher of the appropriate weight limit into an ambulance and obtain an accurate set of vital signs on a simulated patient. - 8.
+Applicants will be interviewed by the EMT-Paramedic Program's selection committee. - 9.
 Admission decisions will be made by May 1.
 Admitted students will begin the program in the summer semester.